 Clothes to wear hiking

 Layering will be your best friend when hiking.
 Having multiple lightweight layers will allow you to adjust according to the temperatures and conditions, so you won’t get too hot or cold!
 Having appropriate outer layers will also mean greater safety when it comes to extreme outdoor conditions and potential hypothermia.
+If you’re hiking during the spring or summer seasons and know there will be bears in the area, make sure to check out my blog, Must-Know Bear Safety Tips for Hikers.
 In this section I will cover head-to-toe layers to consider wearing (and packing) when hiking.

 Moisture wicking and quick drying are two factors you should consider when choosing a hiking shirt.
 I swear by merino wool hiking tops because they excel in both those categories, plus they are odor-resistant and typically a more sustainable choice.